melroy89/melroy-blog/content/posts/2023-02-05-server-hardening.md

 ## Docker

 Now let's move to our Docker setup.
+Docker Engine is used for running isolated containers, but unlike VMs Docker can reuse the OS kernel resources.
 The following sections are based on the audit results performed by the [Docker Bench for Security script](#docker-bench-security).

 ![Docker Engine Architecture](/images/2023/02/docker-engine-architecture.jpg)